 a.
 Conduct the graded safety culture assessment based on the scope determined and using the tools developed from section 02.08.

 b.
-Coordinate with the other inspection team members to gather insights on safety culture that are part of their inspection focus areas.
+Coordinate with the other inspection team members to gather insights on safety culture traits that are part of their inspection focus areas.
 Participate in discussions with the team leader/assistant team leader/other inspection area leads to synthesize observations and insights and develop findings and conclusions.
 Interact with team members and group leads to assess the causes and contributors leading to the degraded performance in the affected SPA(s).

 02.10 Performance Deficiency Cause Analysis.